luigimarchese/RJpsiTools/hammer/README.md

 envs_dirs:
   - /afs/cern.ch/work/m/manzoni/miniconda3
 ```
-8. Logout from lxplus and login again.
+8. Logout from lxplus and login again to apply the changes.

 ### now `conda` is ready!